developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

 * Constant: EB.Barcode.REDUNDANCY_AND_LENGTH - String: redundancyAndLength Double redundancy based on redundancy flags and code length.
 Only applicable to laser scanners, not BlockBuster imager scanners.
-Not supported on Android with EMDK version 3.1 and above.
+Not supported on Android with EMDK version 3.1 and later.
 * Constant: EB.Barcode.SHORT_OR_CODABAR - String: shortOrCodabar Double redundancy if short barcode or Codabar.
 * Constant: EB.Barcode.LONG_AND_SHORT - String: longAndShort Double redundancy for long barcodes, triple for short barcodes.
 * Constant: EB.Barcode.ALL_TWICE - String: allTwice Double redundancy for all barcodes.